Fire Art Guidelines

 Guidelines for Flame Effects on Mutant Vehicles

-Some of the most spectacular Mutant Vehicles seen on the playa incorporate flame effects into their design, blowing fire into the night sky.
-As amazing as this is, flame effects on Mutant Vehicles present unique challenges, due to the fact that the vehicles move about the playa and carry passengers.
-While the use of LP-Gas flame effects is permitted, using liquid fueled effects or open fire that cannot be instantly extinguished is NOT allowed on Mutant Vehicles.
+Some of the most spectacular mutant vehicles seen on the playa incorporate flame effects into their design, blowing fire into the night sky.
+As amazing as this is, flame effects on mutant vehicles present unique challenges, because they move about the playa and carry passengers.
+While the use of Liquefied Petroleum Gas (LP-Gas) flame effects is permitted, using liquid fueled effects or open fire that cannot be instantly extinguished is NOT allowed on mutant vehicles.

 Required Inspections

-Note that your vehicle must be registered, approved and licensed by the Department of Mutant Vehicles before a member of the Fire Art Safety Team (FAST) will review any flame effects.
-Failure to pass the DMV inspection will result in your not being licensed to drive your Mutant Vehicle on the playa.
+Note that your vehicle must be registered, approved and licensed by the Department of Mutant Vehicles (DMV) before a member of the Fire Art Safety Team (FAST) will review any flame effects.
+Failure to pass the DMV inspection will result in your not being licensed to drive your mutant vehicle on the playa.

 Construction of Mutant Vehicle Flame Effects